SFDO-Tooling/CumulusCI/docs/cli.rst

     $ cci task list
     $ cci flow list

-The tasks and flows listed are specific to the project directory that you're currently in.
-For example, if you have a custom flow defined in your ``cumulusci.yml`` file for Project A, it only shows if you run ``cci flow list`` in Project A's root directory.
+The tasks and flows listed are specific to the project directory that you're in when you run the command.
+For example, if you have a custom flow defined in your ``cumulusci.yml`` file for Project A, it will only be listed if you run ``cci flow list`` in Project A's root directory.

 Tasks and flows are listed by their ``group`` attribute as specified in the ``cumulusci.yml`` file.
 It's easy to edit these groups as you see fit!
-Any changes are reflected in the ``list`` command.
+Any modifications will be reflected in the ``list`` commands.